freemansoft/docker-scripts/datastax/README.md

-> :warning:  Graph does not work.
-Feels like a networkng issue

 # Purpose
 * Manage _Datastax DSE / Cassandra_ server with _Graph_ enabled and the Datastax Studio.
 * Exists as docker-compose to make multi-node easier .